AirTrain Newark: Stations

 The AirTrain has three major stations within the airport: one for each terminal (A, B, and C).
 Two stations – Terminal B and Terminal C – sit on top of their respective terminal buildings.
 There are two other stations (P3 and P4) for the parking lots and rental car facilities, plus a sixth (the RailLink station) at the Northeast Corridor.
 The system previously included two other stations: P1 and P2 – but the P1 station was removed in July 2019 to permit construction of a new consolidated rental car and parking facility, and P2 closed in June 2021 in connection with the same project.
 However, the P2 station was reopened as the new Terminal A station in conjunction with the new Terminal A in January 2023.
-The former Terminal A station was initially used as an "employees only" stop, but after the terminal's permanent closure, the employees stop has since been moved to the closed P3 station.
+The original Terminal A station was initially used as an "employees only" stop, but as a result of the terminal's replacement, the "employees only" stop was relocated to the dormant P3 station.
+The P3 station reopened to passengers in January 2026 to provide a temporary shuttle pickup area for service to parking facilities, rental cars, and hotels during the replacement project.

-Automated announcements recorded by former traffic reporter Bernie Wagenblast tell riders which airlines can be found in each terminal, as well as available connections at other stations.

 All stations are compliant with the Americans with Disabilities Act of 1990.

 In 2007, the average daily paid ridership was 4,930.